 In the mood for a fantasy novel that dallies in the darkness?
 There’s a chance you’ve come to the right place.
 If you’d like to know what terrors lurk in the darkest havens where evil holds sway, try reading Stephen King.
 If you’d like to know just where to tickle said terrors to get them blushing and giggling, try reading Sam Hooker.

 Sam’s work embodies much of the farcical whimsy found in books by Terry Pratchett, Douglas Adams, and Roger Zelazny.
-If you have no taste for whimsy, then you may have come to the wrong place.
-If you’re an entirely serious person who has no time for silliness, you are likely to disapprove of Sam’s work.
-If you’re not interested in learning which swear words will conjure the most goblins, you needn’t read on.
+If you have no taste for whimsy, or you’re an entirely serious person, or you’re not interested in learning which swear words will conjure the most goblins, then you needn’t read on.

 Filling up novels with nonsense is hard work.
 Well, it’s work, anyway.
 And someone’s got to do it.
 Well, no one’s got to do it, but if no one did, then no one would.
 That’s why my work is so important.
 Well, maybe not important…

 – Sam Hooker

 Sam has a degree in Communication from Stephen F. Austin State University in Nacogdoches, TX.
 He also has a certificate proclaiming him a Qualified Irish Whiskey Taster from the Jameson Distillery in Dublin, Ireland.
 He considers them equally important to his work.